nico-barbieri/QuickCTX/README.md

 # ![QuickCTX Logo](./docs/res/QuickCTXLogoSimpleColor.svg "QuickCTX Logo") QuickCTX

-**A simple, powerful, and fast library for creating custom context menus on any HTML element.**
+**A simple, powerful, and fast javascript library for creating custom context menus on any HTML element.**

 QuickCTX allows you to build **beautiful, fully functional, and deeply nested context menus with just a few lines of code**.
 It's lightweight, has zero dependencies, and is designed for an excellent developer experience, giving you full control over behavior and appearance.